edwardfoux/Android-Reddit-Client-TOP-section-retriever-/README.md

  2. MVP
  3. Pagination (10 items per page)
  4. Portrait and Landscape support with data persistence during the state change

+**Steps to test:**
+ - Clone the project in Android Studio
+ - Import dependencies by Gradle Script
+ - Compile and run